 - Help to Buy Schemes updateDecember 4, 2014

 - The Help to Buy mortgage guarantee scheme was launched on 8 October 2013 and was extended a few months later.
 The scheme allows qualifying buyers with a deposit of between 5% and 20% to apply for a mortgage on a home (old or new) worth up to £600,000.
 The scheme is open to first-time buyers as well

 - Place of supply rules Q&ADecember 4, 2014

-- Big changes to the VAT place of supply rules for businesses supplying digital services come into effect from 1 January 2015.
+- Big changes to the VAT place of supply rules for businesses supplying digital services came into effect from 1 January 2015.
 Currently these supplies are taxed in the Member State in which the business is established.
-However, from next month, the place of supply will be determined by the location
+However, the place of supply will be determined by the location of the customer

 - New reporting proposals to tackle late paymentDecember 4, 2014

 - The Government has launched a new consultation on proposals that will oblige large and listed companies to publish detailed information about their payment practices and performance.